derrickcreamer/Hemlock/parserReadme.txt

 india prevented by juliett, kilo    # You can flip the verbs to create multiple relationships in reverse. lima fed by mike

-november {                  # Use braces to start a block. cancels oscar feeds papa                # The rules inside this block will all be applied to November. feeds quebec
+november {                  # Use braces to start a block.
+The opening brace must appear on the same line as the status. cancels oscar feeds papa                # The rules inside this block will all be applied to November. feeds quebec